UkiDLucas/android-ListViewSwipeActivity/README.md

 ListViewSwipeActivity
 =====================

+This is a Android Library project meant to be used with Gradle and Android Studio, the class  ListViewSwipeActivity can be copied and used in other types of projects (Ant, MVN).
-ListViewSwipeActivity is an abstract support-v7 ActionBarActivity that has functionality of ListView with horizontal swipe detection and touch/tap on item detection.
+ListViewSwipeActivity is an abstract class extending support-v7 ActionBarActivity that has functionality of ListView with horizontal swipe detection and touch/tap on item detection.